 - Domestic violence issues

 Making these decisions in an informed, thoughtful way can be difficult without the proper guidance of an experienced attorney.
 We will help you address any divorce-related matter keeping your unique needs, goals, and financial objectives in mind.

 Many couples and families have a number of assets that require special consideration when the time comes for the property division element of their divorce.

 Correct determination of what is marital vs. non-marital property, as well as, the correct determination of property values can be critical in determining what is an equitable division of property in your divorce.
 Let our skill in negotiating property division agreements help you achieve your goals.

 If you are facing divorce, call 770-795-9596 or contact us online to set up your initial consultation.
-For our clients' convenience we accept all major credit cards.
-Although we are located in Cobb County, attorney Diana Whipkey Young is also one of the best divorce lawyers who practices in Paulding County, Bartow County, and Cherokee County as well.
+For our clients’ convenience, we accept all major credit cards.
+Although we are located in Cobb County, attorney Diana Whipkey Young is also one of the best divorce lawyers who practice in Paulding County, Bartow County, and Cherokee County as well.